 The 28 million people who inhabit the mostly rural area of Northeastern Brazil have disproportionately low incomes compared to the rest of the country.
 One source of their economic vulnerability is the recurring droughts prevalent in the region.
 That economic vulnerability makes them prone to clientelism, a form of political corruption that amounts to citizens ensuring their access to resources and infrastructure in exchange for their public support of local politicians.

 The research partners sought to understand how access to rainwater storage might alleviate economic vulnerability.
-More specifically, how would a citizen’s ability to manage drought risk on their own change the landscape of municipal politics?
+More specifically, how would a citizen’s ability to manage drought risk influence municipal politics?
+In an initial study, providing cisterns (reducing household vulnerability) led to fewer requests for private goods as personal favours and a drop in incumbent mayors’ vote share.

 “Our results suggest that economic vulnerability contributes to clientelism because citizens do not have adequate resources or insurance to protect against risk.
 Clientelism often helps vulnerable citizens cope with uncertainty and adversity, but even if vulnerabilities are reduced, clientelism may continue.
 Policies and practices are needed to adequately protect citizens from shocks like droughts, illness, and unemployment.”